PARENTAL LEAVE CASE STUDY

 Our highly collaborative approach to designing and delivering Whānau@KPMG has meant we have created an inclusive offering that provides much-appreciated support at a critical time in our people’s lives.

 Thank you very much, Evan!
-And to view KPMG’s profile, please visit the register.
+And to view KPMG’s profile, please visit the Register.